Mariana monitor

-Varanus tsukamotoi, the Mariana monitor or Saipan monitor, is a species of lizard of the Varanidae family.
-It is endemic to the Northern Mariana Islands and Guam, and has been introduced to Japtan in the Marshall Islands.
+Varanus tsukamotoi, the Mariana monitor or Saipan monitor, is a species of lizard of the family Varanidae.
+It is endemic to the Northern Mariana Islands and Guam, and has been introduced to Japan in the Marshall Islands.

 Etymology

 It was named by Kyukichi Kishida after Dr. Iwasaburo Tsukamoto, who supported his expedition to the South Pacific.
 In the Chamorro language, it is known as hilitai.

 Taxonomy

-Along with the closely related Varanus bennetti, it was long considered a population of the mangrove monitor (V. indicus) that had been introduced from the East Indies to smaller Pacific islands by Polynesians to provide a meat supply.
+Along with the closely related Bennett's long-tailed monitor, it was long considered a population of the mangrove monitor (V. indicus) that had been introduced from the East Indies to smaller Pacific islands by Polynesians to provide a meat supply.
 However, other scientists maintained that this would not be likely, as the monitors would compete with humans for food, grow slowly, and yield little meat.
 The presence of a native Chamorro name for the species (hilitai) also indicates that it would have either been present on the islands when they arrived, or the Chamorro would have brought the species with them.

-Phylogenetic analysis has also affirmed monitors being native to Micronesia, having colonized the islands and diverged from the Varanus indicus species complex during the Late Pleistocene.
+Phylogenetic analysis has also affirmed monitors being native to Micronesia, having colonized the islands and diverged from the V. indicus species complex during the Late Pleistocene.

+It's two closest relatives are Bennett's long-tailed monitor and the Lirung monitor.